BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/README.md

 2021-08-31 W01 Reflect:

 - The quiz-0 come with lots of details.
 System gives 2 attemps but the second one slightly worse than the first.
 Well, need more focus and better preparation.
+- Sept-02, first office hour.
+Now I know why we have 3 office hours.
+Maybe I should plan 30 hours per week on this course.

 # Reference